jowharshamshiri/Janus/docs/README.md

 # User Management API - Development Environment

-This is a professional Unix Socket API development environment with comprehensive tooling.
+This is a professional Janus development environment with comprehensive tooling.

 ## Features